delacruzjardon/mongoDB-workload-generator/README.md

   - The workload will create multiple instances of the same collection when you specify `--collections` with the desired number of collections, for example: `--collections 5`.
 Each collection will have its index count appended to its name, such as `flights_1`, `flights_2`, `flights_3`, and so on.
 You can create additional collections even after the initial workload has been run.
 For example, if you run the first workload with `--collections 5` and then run a new workload with `--collections 6`, a new collection will be created and the workload will run against all 6 of them.

 2. collection_definition -- Collection structure

   - You can provide your own custom collection definition file in JSON format, following the provided examples found in the [collections](collections) folder.
 The collections from this folder are the default collections used by the workload if you do not provide your own.

   - You can create your own JSON file and place it in the `collections` folder or anywhere else in your file system.
 If you place the JSON file in the `collections` folder, all you need to do is pass the file name, e.g: `--collection_definition my_custom_definition.json`.
 However, if you store the JSON in a different folder, then you have to provide the entire path, e.g.: `--collection_definition /tmp/my_custom_definition.json`.
+You can create as many collections as you would like, you just need to create separate collection defintion files and place them in the same folder.

   - It is recommended for ease of use to place your custom collection definitions in the [collections](collections) folder.